josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The safest way to get the injected service, the way that ***always works***, is to **get it from the injector of the *component-under-test***.
-The component injector is a property of the fixture's `DebugElement`.
+The component injector is a property of the `DebugElement` of the fixture.

-<code-example header="WelcomeComponent's injector" path="testing/src/app/welcome/welcome.component.spec.ts" region="injected-service"></code-example>
+<code-example header="Injector of the WelcomeComponent" path="testing/src/app/welcome/welcome.component.spec.ts" region="injected-service"></code-example>

 <a id="testbed-inject"></a>